-Proposition 13 was passed in 1978 on a campaign to protect homeowners on fixed incomes from higher tax bills that were falling prey to the decade’s runaway inflation.
-The proposition campaign insisted that landlords would lower rents thanks to the tax cut, but that didn’t happen at all.
+Proposition 13 passed in 1978 as a campaign to protect homeowners on fixed incomes from higher tax bills that were falling prey to the decade’s runaway inflation.
+The proposition campaign insisted landlords would lower rents thanks to the tax cut, but that didn’t happen at all.
 Demand remained high for rental housing, so landlords pocketed their tax savings and even raised rents, spurring several movements for rent control throughout the state.
 The cantankerous conservative Howard Jarvis, one of the lead architects of Proposition 13, had previously been a lobbyist for landlord groups.

+Corporate landowners have hardly returned the favor.
 Shortly after Proposition 13 passed in June 1978, Governor Jerry Brown’s office received over 13,000 calls to his “renter hotline” complaining of rent hikes, according to historian Robert Kuttner.
 State Assembly Speaker Leo McCarthy, recalling that time, once joked to Kuttner: “We referred them all to Howard Jarvis.”

 Dividends From Segregation

 With demand remaining high and supply of new housing constrained in affluent white neighborhoods, workers sought housing further out and endured longer commutes.
-Realtors encouraged new homebuyers to “drive until you qualify” [for a loan].
+Realtors encouraged new homebuyers to “drive until you qualify” (for a loan).
 Meanwhile, pre-1978 property owners enjoyed tax cuts and rising asset values.

-This complex tetris game of incentives and subsidies didn’t just redistribute wealth; it has also created a new dynamic of class differences along racial lines.
+This complex Tetris game of incentives and subsidies didn’t just redistribute wealth; it has also created a new dynamic of class differences along racial lines.
 In an exhaustive history of postwar Oakland, Robert Self observed that homeowners “came to accept as natural the conflation of whiteness and property ownership with upward social mobility.”

 These household safety-net investments were rigged from the start to exacerbate racial inequalities.
-The Federal Housing Administration fashioned itself as an instrument of white supremacy by refusing to insure mortgages in urban centers with even a hint of black people.
-In one infamous case, the FHA refused to provide mortgage insurance to a white neighborhood in Detroit until a developer built a concrete wall separating it from the adjacent black neighborhood.
+The Federal Housing Administration fashioned itself as an instrument of white supremacy by refusing to insure mortgages in urban centers with even a hint of Black people.
+In one infamous case, the F.H.A. refused to provide mortgage insurance to a white neighborhood in Detroit until a developer built a concrete wall separating it from the adjacent Black neighborhood.

-As early as 1955, city planner and fair housing lawyer Charles Abrams lambasted the FHA as “the protector of the all-white neighborhood,” with “a racial policy that could well have been culled from the Nuremberg laws.”
-Democratic Senator Paul Douglas reported in 1968 that lower and middle-class neighborhoods, “together constituting the 40 percent of the population whose housing needs are greatest, received only 11 percent of the FHA mortgages.”
+As early as 1955, city planner and fair housing lawyer Charles Abrams lambasted the F.H.A. as “the protector of the all-white neighborhood” with “a racial policy that could well have been culled from the Nuremberg laws.”
+Democratic Senator Paul Douglas reported in 1968 that lower and middle-class neighborhoods, “together constituting the 40 percent of the population whose housing needs are greatest, received only 11 percent of the F.H.A. mortgages.”

 The common man — archetypally and statutorily, the white man — was promised an opportunity to buy into this investment scheme themselves, and buy in they did.
 White middle-class workers invested in capitalism by buying a house, and the house in turn would make them capitalists.
 Instead of a social safety net, people were encouraged to just buy a house — that would be their safety net.
-Now, this structure is so calcified, so popular among voters, that even the lowest-hanging fruit of cutting a state tax deduction for second homes is untouchable.
+Now, this structure is so calcified and so popular among voters that even the lowest-hanging fruit of cutting a state tax deduction for second homes is untouchable.